jacobdavie7/hbot/README.md

 Not all updates will get a new package realease.
 When I am working on this project, they come way to fast for that.
 I finally turned this into a package mostly becuase I was tired of navingating to the script :)
 <br>
 <br>
 Most of the functions are highly customized for me, my specific use case and setup.
-I would reccomend looking though the functions, understand what they are doing and make modifications that work for you and your enviroment.
+I recommend looking though the functions, understand what they are doing and make modifications that work for you and your enviroment.
 ## Usage
 ```
 helper [OPTION] [ARGUMENT]